July 2, 2008 Campus NewsletterPage address: https://www.mnsu.edu/media/newsletter/2008-07-02/

 The dashboard will help the Board of Trustees determine how to better use the system's resources and ensure that our colleges and universities meet the educational needs of the growing numbers of Minnesotans pursuing higher education.

-To access the dashboard, go to www.mnscu.edu and look in the right hand column.
-Click on accountability.
+To access the dashboard, go to http://minnstate.edu/board/accountability/index.html.
 The dashboard works best with Internet Explorer, and all pop-ups must be disabled.

 The traditional Fourth of July fireworks display will sparkle again this year over Blakeslee Stadium.